-show at the University of Michigan, which commissioned this new body of work.
+Ar Shainmar's New York City spaces, Mekgosi is premiering two two projects.
+The social revolution of our time cannot take its poerry from the past but only from the poerry of the future, "which takes its tilde from Karl Mars text about disasowing the past in onler to achieve a revo-prover the second second second second second second second transfer of the second second second second second second proverse second second second second second second second to horse to translate the second second body of work.
 Capping off the artist's string of exhibitions, PAMM brings Mek-gosi full circle in the exhibition Your Trip to Africa, which features a series of newly commissioned large-scale paintings that together func-tion as a single, unified work dynamically investigating his central themes, while gigantically storyboarding Africa like it has never been seen before.